‘Parque Del Retiro is the largest park in Madrid; covering 350 acres of land at the Western edge of the city…’

 As well as being the largest green space in Madrid, the park has a million other things to see and do and hosts a variety of events throughout the year.
 It’s a tranquil space, with many Madrilenos lying beneath the sun, reading books or chatting with friends.
 Children played happily in gardens and cyclists casually rode by on their journeys.

-The park has a large man made lake, in which you can hire a small boat and while away the hours.
-OR, get someone to hire it with you, and make him or her do the work while you relax and check out the scenery.
+The park has a large man-made lake, in which you can hire a small boat and while away the hours.
+OR, get someone to hire it with you, and make them do the work while you relax and check out the scenery.
 Also: take grapes.
 This way you can get your partner to feed you them when they’re not rowing.
 You have to make the most of the experience, don’t you?
 That’s certainly my preference, anyway.

 At the foot of the lake is a stunning monument to the memory of King Alfonso.
 He must’ve been a popular man as it’s quite a size.
 I imagine he had a whole host of people to feed him grapes.
 So unfair.